scala/scala3/docs/_docs/internals/cc/alternatives-to-sealed.md

    prevent the formation.
 This strictness is necessary to ensure soundness of the modified (Var) rule described below.

+   NOTE: This restrictions might make things difficult.
+For instance, we want to have:

+       A^ -> B <: A^{x} -> B

+   but with the rule above this no longer holds.

  - To compensate, and allow capture polymorphism in e.g. function arguments, we allow some subcapture slack to covariant cap when comparing the types of actual and expected types after rechecking.
 This has to be done selectively, so that the following are still guaranteed: